Basic Nipple Piercing Info

 Whether you've decided to have your nipples pierced soon or already have pierced nipples, congratulations!
 This is a sexy, fun type of piercing that can increase sensitivity and excite your partner.
-Plus, with tons of cute nipple rings available, you'll have a blast shopping for nipple jewelry!
+Plus, with tons of cute nipple rings available, you'll have a blast shopping for nipple piercing jewelry!
+Before you can start shopping for jewelry, though, you have to make sure your nipple piercings have healed fully and well.

 Nipple piercings can take anywhere from 9 months to a year to fully heal.
 During that time, it's incredibly important to baby your nipples, keep them clean, and avoid rough play in the bedroom.

-First things first, make sure you have the right nipple jewelry.
-You may want to start out with straight barbells, since they'll put less pressure on the delicate, healing fistulas (i.e. holes where you were pierced) than things like captive bead rings.
-Just make sure the balls sit comfortably on either side of each nipple; if they're pressing in, it can cause necrosis (i.e. tissue death), but nipple jewelry that's too long can get caught on clothing and cause other problems like tears.
-In terms of size, you'll need to have your piercer fit you with a barbell in an appropriate length based on your nipple size.
+First things first, make sure you have the right starter nipple jewelry.
+Straight barbells are ideal, because they'll put less pressure on your delicate, healing fistulas (i.e. the holes where you were pierced) than other types of nipple jewelry, like captive bead rings.
+Just make sure the balls at either end of your straight barbells sit comfortably alongside your nipples.
+If they're pressing in, it can cause necrosis (i.e. tissue death), but nipple jewelry that's too long can get caught on clothing and cause other problems like skin tears.
+To get just the right size nipple barbells, you'll need to have your piercer fit you and find the ideal length based on the size of your nipples.
 The gauge should be 14g or 12g to start, although you may stretch later, once you're fully healed.
-Anything smaller than 14g can lead to the "cheese cutter effect", where your jewelry slowly migrates out.
+Anything smaller than 14g can lead to the "cheese cutter effect", where your jewelry slowly migrates out over time, so don't let your piercer talk you into anything smaller than a 14g barbell unless you have really petite nipples.

-Next, be sure to keep up with your aftercare!
-You should be spritzing with a cleanser like Recovery Purified Saline Wash or H2Ocean 2-3 times per day for at least the first 4-6 weeks to keep the fistulas flushed and help loosen up crusties.
+Once you have the right jewelry, be sure to keep up with your nipple piercing aftercare!
+You should be spritzing your nipples (particularly around the fistula openings) with a cleanser like Recovery Purified Saline Wash or H2Ocean 2-3 times per day for at least the first 4-6 weeks to keep the fistulas flushed and help loosen up crusties.
 Crusties are a natural part of the piercing healing process; that's just lymph, a clear fluid that your healing piercings excrete that dries to a whitish crust.
+It's nothing to worry about--unless you aren't careful about how you remove it, that is.
 Don't turn your jewelry or slide it side-to-side to break up the crusties!
 It's always better to soften them with warm water in the shower or saline solution before wiping them away with a clean cotton ball or swab.
-Avoid soaping up your piercings directly.
+Avoid soaping up your piercings directly when working to soften crusties.

-If you'd prefer to make your own cleansing solution, mix 1/4 tsp. sea salt in 1 cup boiled-then-cooled water, then apply it either with a series of clean cotton balls or by dipping each nipple in the solution for a few minutes.
+If you'd prefer to make your own cleansing solution either instead of using a piercing aftercare spray or as a supplement to such a spray, mix 1/4 tsp. sea salt in a cup of water that's been boiled for at least 5 minutes to sterilize it.
+Once the solution has cooled to a comfortable temperature, apply it either with a series of clean cotton balls or by dipping each nipple in the solution for a few minutes (preferably 5 minutes per nipple, 2 times per day).
 If your skin is dry, you can add a couple drops of tea tree oil to your sea salt solution to moisturize your skin.
 Tea tree oil is also a natural antiseptic that will aid in the healing process.
 Do not apply oils, creams or balms to your nipple piercings directly, though.
-Those things can clog the healing fistulas, trapping in bacteria and potentially leading to infection, or at a minimum, prolonging the healing process.
+You don't want to clog the healing fistulas, trapping in bacteria and potentially leading to infection or prolonging the healing process.
+In between sea salt solution soaks, you should regularly spritz your piercings with aftercare spray to keep the skin hydrated and your fistulas flushed of debris.
+If you're at work, just take a bathroom break, step in a stall, lift your shirt and bra, and spritz on some solution.
+The effect will be immediately cooling and soothing.
+Note that you can never over-apply sea salt solution, so use it as frequently as desired.
+(At minimum, you should be doing 2 full soaks a day and spritzing 3-6 times in between soaks.)

-If at any point you suspect you have an infected nipple piercing, look for signs of redness (particularly streaky red), a thick, yellowish, pus-like discharge, and fever.
-If you have these symptoms, see your doctor about getting on an antibiotic.
-You don't necessarily have to take your nipple rings out while being treated; just keep up with the aftercare regime outlined above, and you should heal well.
+If at any point you suspect you have an infected nipple piercing, look for signs of redness (particularly streaky red lines radiating from your nipple), a thick, yellowish, pus-like discharge, and fever.
+If you have any or all of these symptoms, see your doctor right away and ask if you need to start taking an antibiotic.
+You don't necessarily have to take your nipple rings out while being treated; just keep up with the aftercare regime outlined above, take your antibiotic on schedule and complete the full course, and you should heal well.
 If you do decide to take out your nipple rings, continue cleansing with sea salt solution until the fistulas have fully closed.

 This section showcases our entire selection of nipple jewelry.
 You can go through page-by-page or select a subcategory like "Nipple Shields" to see a specific type of jewelry.

 These are a nice alternative to straight barbells, but they're more likely to show through clothing--especially for guys.
 Women can get away with different types of nipple jewelry in professional and other more conservative environments thanks to padded bras.
-Captive rings are not ideal for new nipple piercings that are still healing, because they can put downard pressure on the healing fistulas (holes where you were pierced) and sometimes cause migration or rejection.
+Captive rings, segment rings and seamless rings are not ideal for new nipple piercings that are still healing, because they can put downard pressure on the healing fistulas (holes where you were pierced) and sometimes cause migration or rejection.

 These are a great alternative to captive bead rings, but like captive rings, they're not ideal starter nipple piercing jewelry.
-Circular barbells are U-shaped; they hang with the center of the U through the nipple and the arms of the U facing downward.
+Circular barbells and pinchers are U-shaped; they hang with the center of the U through the nipple and the arms of the U facing downward.
+That creates downward pressure on your healing fistulas that can delay the healing process.
+Once you're healed, though, circular barbells and pinchers make awesome nipple rings.

 A D-ring is kind of a cross between a straight barbell and a captive bead ring.
 The part that goes through the fistula is straight, but the exposted part of the ring is curved.
 If you find straight barbells to be more comfortable in your nipple piercings but like the look of captive bead rings, then D-rings are the perfect nipple jewelry for you.

-Our ornate seamless rings are the perfect example of beautiful nipple jewelry that you'll find outside of our Nipple Rings section.
-They're labeled as being for septum or ear piercings, but they make great nipple piercing jewelry when you're looking for extra sparkle but don't want to wear nipple shields.
+Our ornate seamless rings are the perfect example of beautiful nipple jewelry that you'll find in our new Captive, Segment & Seamless Nipple Rings section.
+There are some additional seamless rings like the beautiful one to the left that you'll only find in our Septum Jewelry and Earrings sections (because they tend to be 16g or 18g, which is a little smaller-than-ideal for nipple piercings), but they make great nipple piercing jewelry when you're looking for extra sparkle for a special occasion, but don't want to wear nipple shields.
 Seamless rings are easy to insert, too; just bend the ring slightly at the gap to widen it, insert it, and squeeze it shut again.

 Tip: If you have trouble inserting a nipple ring yourself, you can put a tiny drop of water-based lubricant on the side of your nipple and the end of the barbell.
 Too much lubricant will make your jewelry completely unmanageable and impossible to insert, so be very conservative with it!